-Mark Harwood / Penultimate Press presents a rare diffusion of Henning Christiansen's work Symphonie Natura – a collage of electronic drones and animal sounds, recorded at the Zoo in Rome in 1985.
+The Henning Christiansen estate and Mark Harwood / Penultimate Press presents a rare diffusion of Henning Christiansen's work Symphonie Natura – a collage of electronic drones and animal sounds, recorded at the Zoo in Rome in 1985.
 The diffusion will be followed by a live performance by Mark and others, responding to some of Henning's ideas and philosophy around music and animals.

 “First of all, I think of Bruckner's great symphonies modelled after nature, from the days of flourishing orchestral culture, great feelings and gazing into the soundscape.
 Which was always the landscape of a concert hall and musicians dressed up as penguins, many violins.
 Originally most ideals of instrumental sounds were derived from animal voices or other sounds of natural phenomena.
 The violins, for instance: someone found out that stretched out, dried bowels could produce sounds, there is a funny saying: "My bowels are crying."